burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.6 - Enhanced Project Initialization with Deno Support and Improved Documentation

+- **Updated project creator tool with improved Deno compatibility, TypeScript support, and recommended VSCode extensions**: Enhanced project creation with better support for Deno project naming, improved handling of deno.json and package.json, plus fixed bugs for a smoother experience.

 ### Version 1.5.5 - Improved README